| Wifi Network Connections |

 **Please reach out to your Internet Service Provider for specifics about your local wifi network connection.**

-The first point at which your GCA issued Chromebook is connected to the internet is your home router.
+The first point at which your GCA issued Chromebook is connected to the internet is your home router or hotspot.

 - The strength of this connection can be seen in the lower right corner of your Chromebook.
 If you click the wifi icon, you can see what the signal strength is.

-- If your connection is anything less than strong, move your Chromebook closer to the location of the router in your home.
+- If your connection is anything less than strong, move your Chromebook closer to the location of the router or hotspot in your home.

-- If your router is outdated, you may need to consider updating it.
+- If your home router is outdated, you may need to consider updating it.
+Routers age quickly with the rapid advancement of technology.
 Discuss this with your Internet Service Provider.
 GCA cannot give advice about the condition of your router or what router to purchase.

-- This connection ONLY indicates the strength of the signal from the Chromebook to the router.
+- This connection ONLY indicates the strength of the signal from the Chromebook to the router or hotspot.
 It does not reflect the speed or bandwidth provided by your Internet Service Provider.

 The last component of your Class experience over the internet is the amount of data in use.